 Installing it is a piece of cake – you just plug it in and it turns on automatically each time the engine starts running.
 Since it connects to the electrical system of the car, it doesn’t need any batteries.
 This device cannot be used without paying for a real-time tracking subscription.

-This standalone product costs around $72.
-The device can’t be used without paying for one of two monthly subscription plans:
+This standalone product costs around $24.99.
+The device can’t be used without paying for a monthly subscription plan:

 GPS trackers with real-time updates usually require a monthly subscription fee.
 This is because the company has to rent satellite and cellular towers in order to provide the user with information on the fly.

 GPS loggers, on the other hand, do not transmit information in real-time and therefore require no subscription fee.